MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 Apps shared to the meeting stage occupy the same space as a shared screen.
 The stage reorients for all meeting participants.

 >[!Note]
->Apps shared to the meeting stage is accessible only for mobile users.
-Especially,  when an app is shared to meeting stage from desktop is accessible for all the mobile meeting users.
+>Apps shared to the meeting stage from desktop is accessible only for the mobile meeting users.

 ### Use cases